stevenwilkin/kubernetes/README.md

 Locomotive can't be configured to run from a bare IP address so follow the existing configuration process but append `.xip.io` to the external IP address of the cluster and use this as the domain name.

+## Deploying Nextgen

+After building the image and pushing it to the registry run the following:

+	kubectl rolling restart deployment/nextgen